 Mitchell's Homemade Ice Cream (Ohio City + other locations)

 Local ice cream in a variety of flavors including one or two vegan options.
 The Ohio City location is also their factory so you can watch the ice cream being made through the windows in the seating areas.

 Ice Cream Joy (Lakewood)

-Unique ice creams including a variety of vegan flavors, plus coffee, daily food specials, and local (often geeky) art.
+Unique ice creams including a variety of vegan flavors, plus coffee and daily food specials.

 Sweet Moses (Gordon Square)

 Old-fashioned soda fountain with ice creams and other treats.

 There's plenty of good coffee around but here I'll focus on the shops around the convention center: